 Winter Constellations in the Northern Hemisphere

-Well OSU fans, it’s time to pull out the star charts and take a look at the winter constellations in the Northern Hemisphere.
+It’s time to pull out the star charts and take a look at the winter constellations in the Northern Hemisphere.
 The winter sky is dominated by the awesome constellation, Orion and Orion can be used as the starting point for your winter constellation observing.

 What Causes a Supernova Explosion?